ONLYOFFICE/docspace-api-sdk-python/docs/SettingsNotificationsApi.md

 # configuration.api_key_prefix['asc_auth_key'] = 'Bearer'

 # Configure Bearer authorization (JWT): Bearer
-configuration = docspace-api-python.Configuration(
+configuration = docspace-api-sdk.Configuration(
     access_token = os.environ["BEARER_TOKEN"]
 )

 # Enter a context with an instance of the API client
-with docspace-api-python.ApiClient(configuration) as api_client:
+with docspace-api-sdk.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = docspace-api-python.SettingsNotificationsApi(api_client)
+    api_instance = docspace-api-sdk.SettingsNotificationsApi(api_client)
-    type = docspace-api-python.NotificationType() # NotificationType | The type of notification to query, specified in the route.
+    type = docspace-api-sdk.NotificationType() # NotificationType | The type of notification to query, specified in the route.

     try:
         # Check notification availability